Enter your email below to access my best 35 content ideation strategies.

-A great way is to use retargeting ads to keep your costs low and to show your content only to people that already interacted with your content.
+A great way is to use retargeting ads to keep your costs low and to show your content only to people that already interacted with your past content.

 But if you also want to generate leads directly from ads (and you have the budget to do it), I recommend that you try Linkedin Lead Generation Ads.

 They are different from normal ads because the users will need to submit their contact info directly from Linkedin to access your content.